fedtools/adfstoolkit/README.md

 # Installation Procedure

-:exclamation: :exclamation: Installing from this GIT repository is not recommended - please use PowerShellGallery.com :exclamation: :exclamation:
+:exclamation: Installing from this GIT repository is not recommended - please use PowerShellGallery.com :exclamation:

 https://www.powershellgallery.com/packages/ADFSToolkit/